-Highlights:
+Highlights

-Elastocaloric cooling technology shows high potential as an alternative to vapour compression cooling.
-Active elastocaloric regenerator was demonstrated as the most promising concept of utilizing the elastocaloric effect in practical devices.

-Compressive loading can significantly increase fatigue life of elastocaloric materials compared to tensile loading.

-Driver mechanisms utilizing mechanical work recovery can decrease needed input work to run the elastocaloric cooling cycle.
+- Elastocaloric cooling technology shows high potential as an alternative to vapour compression cooling. - Active elastocaloric regenerator was demonstrated as the most promising concept of utilizing the elastocaloric effect in practical devices. - Compressive loading can significantly increase fatigue life of elastocaloric materials compared to tensile loading. - Driver mechanisms utilizing mechanical work recovery can decrease the input work that is needed to run the elastocaloric cooling cycle.